electronpass/electronpass-desktop/README.md

     sudo make install

+## Graphical assets
+Icons in this project are displayed as a [Material Icons Font]().
+To preview and find their unicode representations use [CharacterMap](http://bluejamesbond.github.io/CharacterMap/) tool and load ttf file from app/res/fonts/.

+Lock backgrounds are obtained from free wallpaper site  [WallpaperStop](http://www.wallpaperstop.com).

 ## License
 Code in this project is licensed under [GNU GPLv3 license](https://github.com/electronpass/electronpass-desktop/blob/master/LICENSE).
 Some third party files are subjective to their respective license.

-Images, used in this project are either part of [Material design icons](https://github.com/google/material-design-icons) or obtained from free wallpaper site  [WallpaperStop](http://www.wallpaperstop.com).